-With the current COVID-19 pandemic, the last thing you need this fall and winter is to catch the flu.
+With the continuation of the COVID-19 pandemic, the last thing you need this fall and winter is to catch the flu.
 That’s why it’s more important than ever to get vaccinated because it’s your best defense against the flu.
 But, how do you know when to get a flu shot and where can you get one?
 Listed below are answers to some of your frequently asked questions about the flu vaccine.

 Why do I need to get the flu vaccine?

 Getting your flu vaccine will decrease your chances of getting sick from the flu.
 If you do get the flu, it can help decrease the severity of your illness and risk of hospitalization.
-This is especially important during the COVID-19 pandemic, since it will help to conserve potentially scarce healthcare resources.
+This is especially important during the COVID-19 pandemic, since it will help to conserve healthcare resources.

 Where can I get the flu vaccine?